-The league received support from the Singapore-based sports philanthropist Paul Moñozca to enable the league to go global and expand its main event, the ABA World Basketball Cup, it's coverage of ABA Games in the United States together with it's over-all broadcast and merchandising
+The league received support from the Singapore-based sports philanthropist Paul Moñozca to enable the league to go global and expand its main event, the ABA Global League together with it's over-all broadcast and merchandising

 and players from Europe, China, Canada, Japan and the Philippines to play side-by-side free agents and veterans in US professional basketball.